Welcome, Wayne

 Because I pursued soldierly things for so long, The New York Employment Service told me I possessed no marketable civilian skills and suggested learning a trade.
 My college had been interrupted by a pesky thing called the Vietnam War.
 I’d continue again, but now I needed money to keep my wife supplied with the necessities of life.
 So, while collecting my unemployment benefits, I looked for employment in a field which might take me closer to the military atmosphere I had come to know and almost love.

-Aww ain’t he awesome look at that, I can#t get over how amazing you are!
+how amazing you are!
 I mean seriously can you be more accomplished

 Thanks so much for that,Wayne :D x